TyphoonEnigma/SMBv2/README.md

 ./smb2_pipe_exec_client 192.168.1.10 445

-	•	This attempts a minimal negotiation and tries to open \\PIPE\\svcctl on the remote system.
+	•	The client will attempt a minimal negotiation, session setup, tree connect, and named pipe open.
+Then it will send a fake or partial DCERPC bind request and try to read a response.

 5. Exploring Further: Samba and Named Pipes

-If you want to see how open-source SMBv2/3 is handled in production, take a look at the Samba project:
+To see a production-grade SMBv2/3 implementation in open-source form, Samba is an excellent reference:
-	1. Obtain & Build Samba:
+	1. Clone and Build Samba:

 git clone https://gitlab.com/samba-team/samba.git
 cd samba